-NOTE – SCID request from non–CCSDS Agency organizations are handled through a CCSDS Agency Representative (see subsection 3.1.2 in reference [8]).
+NOTE – SCID request from non–CCSDS Agency organizations shall be handled through a CCSDS Agency Representative (see subsection 3.1.2 in reference [8]).

-SCIDs shall be requested following procedures specified in reference [8] (as modified).
+SCIDs shall be requested following procedures specified in reference [8].

 Only an Agency Representative who has the SCID PoC role shall be permitted to request SCID assignment or relinquishment.